Twirps/Twirps/README.md

-# sup i'm Twirps, if you stumbled on in here its best to stumble away!
+# Sup i'm Twirps, if you stumbled on in here its best to stumble away!

 - I'm just starting out learning how to code
 - Currrently taking a course in fullstack dev and wanted to post my stuff here